Curb Appeal Tips that will get Buyers in the Door

 Treat insect problems

 If you suspect that you have an insect problem, take care of it now.
-The presence of insects will be disclosed during a home inspection and may discourage buyers from continuing the home sale.
+The presence of insects will be disclosed during a home inspection and will most likely discourage buyers from continuing the home sale.

 For best results, call a pest control inspector, like the ones at Terminix for a cost estimate on getting rid of the problem.